 Dickinson College Pre-Orientation Adventure program is a two-and-a-half day, small-group, theme-intensive experience open to incoming first-year and transfer students.

 Students will begin their Dickinson experience by participating in one of our many programs designed for 10-15 students.
 Combining experiential education, team-building, early involvement, and leadership adventures, each program introduces students to Dickinson through interaction with new and current students, faculty, and staff.
-The Adventures cost $250.
+The Adventures cost $300, $50 of which is non-refundable.
 The fee includes food, accommodations, activities, supplies, and transportation to and from campus.
-A $50 non-refundable deposit is required at registration via credit card for the online registration systems.
-Students who don't have a credit card should contact the Office of New Student Programs at 717-245-1671 or by email at email@example.com to register for a program.
+Students will be billed for the program during the first billing cycle of the fall semester.
+If you have any additional questions, please contact the Office of New Student Programs at 717-245-1671 or by email at email@example.com.
 A limited number of fee waivers are available.

 2018 Pre-Orientation Adventure Programs